 Company: Florida State University

-K. Anders Ericsson, Scholar at Florida State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of psychology.
+Kenneth Allen Taylor, professor at Florida State University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in scientific research and grant writing.